 Financial Aid is awarded contingent upon the recipient's maintaining satisfactory academic standing and progress towards a degree.
-Every student on financial aid will have his/her cumulative grade point average evaluated at the end of the Term 3 semester each academic year.
-At that point, the student must have a cumulative grade point average of 2.0.
-If the student falls below a 2.0, he/she will be placed on financial aid probation for the following academic year.
-The student will be allowed Title IV financial assistance during the probationary period.
-A student will be removed from probationary status if he/she brings his/her cumulative grade point average to a 2.0 or better.

-NOTE: A GPA below 3.0 places a Master's student on academic probation (below 3.5 for Doctoral students).
+Every student on financial aid will have his/her cumulative grade point average evaluated at the end of the Term 4 semester each academic year.
+At that point, a GPA below 3.0 places a Masters student on academic probation (below 3.25 for Doctoral students).
 These GPAs are also the GPAs that must be maintained in order to matriculate and graduate from Lynn University.